Hitaku94/justify-API/README.md

 Step 3 :

 - add in the headers, a key-value => authorization: "your-token-just-copied"
-- Once it's done change your route to : /api/justify
+- Once it's done change your route to: /api/justify

 ![Screenshot 3](./screenshots/step-3.png)